abhaybhopala/user-admin-login-logout-CRUD/README.md

 # Login and Database details

-• database and open link file name is DATABASE Folder
+• Database and open link file name is DATABASE Folder